-- ► To exit single mouse mode: - 1.
+- To exit single mouse mode: - 1.
 Press Ctrl+Alt+O on your keyboard to exit single mouse mode.

-Smart Cards (VKC and MPC)
+Smart Cards (VKC, AKC and MPC)

 Using the KX II 2.1.10 or later, you are able to mount a smart card reader onto a target server to support smart card authentication and related applications.
+For a list of supported smart cards, smart card readers, and additional system requirements, see Supported and Unsupported Smart Card Readers (on page 26).